 The inland part of the city is the older side of the city, it’s connected more to Da Nang’s local history, culture, and cuisine.
 This side of the river feels more like a city, with daily hustle and bustle.
 There are a couple of established coworking spaces on this side too.

 On the coastal side of the city, you’ll see new growth every day.
+The My An neighborhood is very popular among expats.
 Huge buildings are on the rise, and and new restaurants, cafes and bars are popping up.
-New apartment complexes are abundant, and there are a few really chill expat hangouts that are great for beer, or even a spot to work from.
-We stayed in the An Thuong neighborhood which is conveniently located close to the beach and within walking distance of all basic needs.
-There is one established coworking space on this side of the city but plenty of cafe/working spaces to discover.
-Oh yeah, and it has easy access to Son Tra, a mountain peninsula to the North, and Hoi An, the ancient city to the South.
+New apartment complexes are abundant, and there are a few really chill expat hangouts that are great for beer, and many places to work from.
+We lived in My An when we were in Da Nang and were amazed by the abundance of great places to work and eat.

 Working Time Zones

 Vietnam is 12 hours ahead of EST so if you’ve got video calls to NYC you’ll be starting your work day around 9pm.
 If your company is based anywhere in Europe, then you’ll be about 6 or 7 hours ahead.
 There aren’t many 24 hour coworking spaces available in Da Nang yet, so if you’re going to need to work late night be sure to have solid wifi in your apartment, or a portable wifi device that you can tether to.

 Wifi in Vietnam is abundant, although not overwhelmingly fast.
 Adam was able to successfully teach, with video calls, from our apartment though we did have occasional outages.
 Be sure to do a speed-test before you make any long term commitments.